 University of Toronto Governing Council Code of Student Conduct

-Please see the Student’s Companion to the Code of Student Conduct document.
+Please reference the Student’s Companion to the Code of Student Conduct document.

 Code of Behaviour in Academic Matters

 In order to protect the integrity of the teaching, learning, and evaluation processes of the University, the Code of Behaviour on Academic Matters is concerned with offences which faculty members and students may intentionally commit.
 See the School of Graduate Studies (SGS) web site for Academic Integrity Resources.

 Plagiarism and Cheating

 Students in graduate studies are expected to commit to the highest standards of integrity, and to understand the importance of protecting and acknowledging intellectual property.
 It is assumed that they bring to their graduate studies a clear understanding of how to cite references appropriately, thereby avoiding plagiarism.
 The student’s thinking must be understood as distinct from the sources upon which the student is referring.
 An excellent document entitled How Not to Plagiarize is available for reference.

 The University of Toronto’s understanding of plagiarism is found in the Code of Behaviour on Academic Matters (“the Code”) and includes the following statements: